 Evidence can be found in our evaluation of our program against our philosophy.
 We identified where we have; promoted inclusion, participation, belonging; the ways we promote relationships and connections with families and community; how we have recognised our unique service environment and used it to extend children's learning; high-quality learning outcomes; respect diversity; valuing children's ideas and a culture of continuous improvement.

 Please note that the above in green can go directly into your QIP or SAT (NSW only).

-Every child's circumstance is considered when making curriculum decisions.
+when making curriculum decisions.
 Examples include the following.

 Our educators review information on enrolment forms.